 Some of the writers explore issues related to children's health and rights.
 For example, journalist Neeraja Choudhury writes about the coming together of 5 young parliamentarians who formed the Citizens Alliance Against Malnutrition group and visited several Indian villages.
 Anjali Singh of the Saaksham Foundation in Uttar Pradesh writes about incidences of violations against children continuing even after they have come to the attention of the administration and enforcement agencies.
 She says there is a lack of enthusiasm among the stakeholders, particularly when it comes to the implementation of the Juvenile Justice Act.
 From an event conducted by Tulir, Centre for Prevention and Healing of Child Sexual Abuse, in Chennai, Susan Philip reports how communication holds the key to the issue of child sexual abuse.
 Unfortunately, the information children gather about sexual activity comes largely from movies and media, which do not portray it in a responsible way.
 And from Bangalore, Pushpa Achanta says the guilty in child sexual abuse (CSA) cases can be members of the household or family, teachers, or caregivers, who "exploit the vulnerability of a child in a clandestine manner and leave her or him feeling confused, hurt and afraid.
 Overall, it's a petrifying situation for children and media must treat the issue with sensitivity."

-Email from Kanchan K. Malik to The Communication Initiative on February 9 2013.
+Emails from Kanchan K. Malik to The Communication Initiative on February 9 2013 and December 23 2013.